-- Immunization Information (Measles/mumps/rubella (MMR), Chicken pox (varicella), Hepatitis B, Tetanus/Diphtheria/Pertussis (Tdap), PPD status for Tuberculosis (TB), influenza vaccine, COVID-19 vaccine, other)
+- Immunization Information (Measles/mumps/rubella (MMR), Chicken pox (varicella), Hepatitis B, Tetanus/Diphtheria/Pertussis (Tdap), PPD status for Tuberculosis (TB), influenza vaccine (or declination), COVID vaccine (or declination), other)

 - Background check (Level determined by your program of study)

 - Finger printing (As determined by your program of study)

 - Drug Screening Results (As required by your program of study)

 - BLS, ACLS, and PALS certification (As required by your program of study)

 - Mask Fit Test

-- Flu Vaccination/Declination
+- Flu Vaccination or Declination

-- COVID-19 Vaccination/Declination Form
+- COVID-19 Vaccination or Exception

 - Web-Based Learning Certificates

 - Past radiation exposure records if applicable

 - Name

 - Social Security Number

 - Date of Birth

 - Phone Number (home, cell phone, etc.)

 - Email (home and or school)

 - Student ID

 - If you have been or are a current employee at AdventHealth (for AdventHealth Sites only)

 - Any other pertinent student's record required by the credentialing department of the clinical site

 I hereby authorize AdventHealth University to release this information to any facility that requests verification prior to my participation in a clinical experience at the facility.
 I consent to the release of this personal information for these specific purposes.
-I understand that I have the right to revoke this consent at any time in writing.
-I understand that revocation of this consent will only apply to future uses and disclosures.
-In addition, if I revoke consent, this may prevent me from going to a clinical experience, which will affect my progression in the program.
+I understand that I have the right to revoke this Consent at any time in writing.
+I understand that revocation of this Consent will only apply to future uses and disclosures.
+In addition, if I revoke Consent, this may prevent me from going to a clinical experience, which will affect my progression in the program.

-Name (please print) Signature Program Date
+Name (please print)

+Program